77 Notable alumni of

 -

-Jordan Tyler Swing is an American professional basketball player for Carplus Fuenlabrada of the Liga Española de Baloncesto (LEB Oro).
-He played college basketball for Western Kentucky and UAB before playing professionally in the NBA G League, Australia, Spain, Belgium, Israel, and Ukraine.
+Jordan Tyler Swing is an American professional basketball player who last played for the Birmingham Squadron of the NBA G League.
+He played college basketball for Western Kentucky and UAB before playing professionally in the NBA G League, Australia, Spain, Belgium, Israel, Germany, Mexico, Ukraine and Puerto Rico.

 -